-24 - The Pembina Institute | MKJA • Evaluation of Energy Efficiency Initiatives in BC Success Factor Observed Challenges Impact on Energy Savings from Decomp.
+24 - The Pembina Institute | MKJA • Evaluation of Energy Efficiency Initiatives in BC

+Success Factor Observed Challenges Impact on Energy Savings from Decomp.
 Impact on Energy Savings from Summation Clearly defined Aggregate targets are in place, but are somewhat ambiguous and not straightforward to measure.
 NI NI targets Targets are not split into natural gas and electricity savings, making it difficult to assess the level of success at reducing GHGs.
 NI NI Although many individual programs have targets, they are not always clearly linked to one of the six MEMPR targets, and the sum of the program targets does not provide sufficient savings to achieve the overall targets.
-NI NI Appropriate evaluation metrics Policies are not consistently evaluated using an appropriate measure of cost effectiveness, which accounts for social benefits (GHG abatement, employment gains) as well as costs (program delivery costs, private costs, employment losses).
-NI NI Consistent evaluation methodologies Although some of the larger delivery agents are following many evaluation best practices (BC Hydro and Terasen use the California protocols to some extent), there are no standard protocols common across all delivery agents.
-NI ↑ or ↓ lics Publicly accessible When evaluations were conducted, they were available upon request, but they weren't usually easily accessible to the public.
-NI NI RACTERIST and accurate evaluation information Understandably all of the data is only available following a time lag (typically several months).
+NI NI Appropriate evaluation metrics NI NI Consistent evaluation methodologies NI ↑ or ↓ lics Publicly accessible and accurate evaluation information When evaluations were conducted, they were available upon request, but they weren't usually easily accessible to the public.
+NI NI ACTERISI Understandably all of the data is only available following a time lag (typically several months).
 The NRCan data used for the decomposition data is of particular note however because the data has a release delay of approximately two years.
 This delay makes any direct comparisons with program evaluations difficult.
-NI NI OLIO LEVEL CHAR The NRCan data for the commercial sector seems to have some underlying discrepancies.
+NI NI PORTFOLIO LEVEL CHARACTERISTICS The NRCan data for the commercial sector seems to have some underlying discrepancies.
 Based on the available data, year- to-year fluctuations in weather cannot be shown to have had a major impact on energy consumption.
 As a result, it appears that energy intensity unrealistically fluctuated from one year to the next.
-The errors and uncertainties present in Natural Resources Canada's occur in part because they have to scale up survey samples (e.g., Commercial and Institutional Building Energy Use Survey; Survey of Household Energy Use) to reflect broader populations, and because they need to use models to estimate energy consumption by fuel type and end-use. ↑ or ↓ NI RTF The NRCan data includes the Territories with BC, and no attempt was made to separate this additional component. ↑ NI РО Impartial evaluations Although the BCUC acts in a limited role to review some evaluations by electric and natural gas utilities, most evaluations are being conducted by the delivery agents or their consultants.
-This problem is compounded by the fact that there are no standard protocols for the delivery agents to follow in their evaluations.
-It should be noted that no evidence found that any evaluations were being conducted in a manner that would purposely benefit the delivery agent, where evaluations were being conducted.
-The lack of rigorous evaluations of many programs could make it appear that these programs are producing greater results than they actually do.
-NI Nİ Recognition of overlapping programs In the cases where the double-counting of energy savings was a possibility, we could not find any procedures in place to avoid the outcome.
+The errors and uncertainties present in Natural Resources Canada's occur in part because they have to scale up survey samples (e.g., Commercial and Institutional Building Energy Use Survey; Survey of Household Energy Use) to reflect broader populations, and because they need to use models to estimate energy consumption by fuel type and end-use. ↑ or ↓ NI RTF The NRCan data includes the Territories with BC, and no attempt was made to separate this additional component. ↑ NI Ы Impartial evaluations NI Recognition of overlapping programs In the cases where the double-counting of energy savings was a possibility, we could not find any procedures in place to avoid the outcome.
 We could not find any evidence that this was being accounted for in cases where it was possible to occur.
 It is worth noting that the programs with the greatest degree of potential overlap were the provincial tax incentives, and in these cases, no savings were attributed to the tax incentives.
-NI ↑
+NI ^